Some Jews have reported that they have had long-time friends and neighbors spit in their

 DEUTERONOMY 18:15-19

-18 I will raise them up a Prophet from among their brethren, like unto thee, and will put my words in his mouth; and he shall speak unto them all that I shall command him.
+18 I will raise up for them a Prophet like you from among their brethren, and will put My words in His mouth, and He shall speak to them all that I command Him.

 Isaiah also spoke of one to come;